FMJansen/fmjansen.com/index.md

-# Hej ✨ I’m Floris
+# Floris Jansen

 I’m a designer & developer.
-I care about inclusion, accessibility, privacy and sustainability. ❤️ 🌱 {: .intro}
+I care about inclusion, accessibility, privacy and sustainability.
+{: .intro}

 ## I wrote about